 How Much Does a Psychiatrist Cost Without Insurance?

-Be sure to ask about help with the cost of treatment, though.
+Be sure to ask about financial assistance for the cost of treatment, though.
 Many psychiatrists are willing to offer sliding scale fees (which are determined based on what you can afford).
 A lot of providers are more than willing to help you find ways to greatly reduce the cost to see a psychiatrist, even if you don’t have insurance.

 Does Insurance Cover a Psychiatrist Visit?